vladajankovic/qa-job-fair/README.md

 2. _**Boost Attack Card (index 2) :**_ _When played it adds 3 additional attack damage during turn in which is played (this is only boost for Attack Card, player can not attack with this)_
 3. _**Attack Card (index 3-7) :**_ _Attacks a player's opponent by the amount of damage equal to the index of the card._ _ **Special ability of Attack Card :** _ _If a player is attacked by the amount of damage that is equal to one of its own Attack Cards, player can play one of those cards at the beginning of its turn to dodge the bullet and keep its health intact._

-Fork Card Game Project Repository to your GitHub (use any IDE of your choice - we used Visual Studio Code)
+Fork Card Game Project Repository to your GitHub

 ## What do we want from you to do?